Businesses of all sizes are beginning to see the potential in implementing a chatbot as a means of engaging with customers and increasing sales.

 To get a working chatbot, you need to have a developed web app for your specific bot, messaging platform connectors to get messages from chat platforms, NLP for message intent processing in a human language, and a server to ensure communication with the API.

 But developing and adjusting chatbots for multiple messengers and bot SDKs can be complicated.
 Bot development frameworks were created as advanced software tools that eliminate a large amount of manual work and accelerate the development process.
 Such bot frameworks also have an emulator, easing up the task of BOT testing for a developers’ team through the cloud.

-Among bot development platforms, Microsoft Bot Builder currently provides all necessary components to launch and maintain a high-quality chatbot.
-It is also one of the fastest and most scalable bot frameworks and is also an open source framework.
+Among bot development platforms, Microsoft Bot Builder currently provides the necessary components to launch and maintain a high-quality chatbot.
+It is also one of the fastest and most scalable bot frameworks and is also an open-source framework.

-Microsoft’s bot framework includes two independent components such as Bot connector and an NLP component known as luis.ai.
-It can integrate with Skype, Slack, Facebook Messenger, Telegram, Webchat and SMS/email, covering the absolute majority of messaging platforms and working on smartphones, tablets and laptops.
+Microsoft’s bot framework includes two independent components, a Bot connector and an NLP component known as luis.ai.
+It can integrate with Skype, Slack, Facebook Messenger, Telegram, Webchat, and SMS/email, covering the majority of messaging platforms and working on smartphones, tablets, and laptops.

 Let’s see how our team used Microsoft Bot Builder to create a Skype bot that works with clients of a payout program for the elderly and at the same time makes it easy for our customer (bot administrator) to manage its functions.

-Microsoft Bot Framework has helped significantly improve the chatbot because such bots are intelligent, responsive and scalable and interact with a user naturally.
+RASA Bot Framework has helped significantly improve the chatbot because these bots are intelligent, responsive, and scalable and interact with a user naturally.